 Thus, in overall terms, 'Cerberus' vindicated Ciliax’s decision to secure tactical surprise by departing Brest by night and traversing the Strait of Dover by day, which was exactly the opposite of what the British had expected, but in overall terms the operation was a German strategic defeat inasmuch as Scharnhorst was out of service for many months as she was repaired, and Gneisenau was so badly damaged that she was dry-docked for repair and then upgrade, but then lost her bow in an air raid that resulted in the explosion of her forward main armament turret’s propellant magazine.
 Angered by what he perceived as the poor performance of the German navy’s large surface warships, however, Hitler decided in December 1942 that the upgrade of the ship with a 15-in (380-mm) main armament was to be cancelled and the ship decommissioned.

-It can be argued, therefore, that ‘Cerberus’ represented a strategic defeat inasmuch as it left the German navy with no major warships based in French ports for anti-convoy forays into the Atlantic, but given the time needed to repair Scharnhorst and get her to northern Norway only on the third attempt, added little to the strength of the German naval forces for attacks on the Arctic convoys.
+While 'Cerberus' was undoubtedly a major German success at the tactical level, it can be argued, therefore, that the undertaking represented a strategic defeat inasmuch as it left the German navy with no major warships based in French ports for anti-convoy forays into the Atlantic, but given the time needed to repair Scharnhorst and get her to northern Norway only on the third attempt, added little to the strength of the German naval forces for attacks on the Arctic convoys.